Table of Contents

 Epidemiology of Postmenopausal Bleeding

 Postmenopausal bleeding is very common, especially in the first years after menopause.
 It is estimated that approximately 10% of women who enter menopause might have postmenopausal bleeding.
 Endometrial carcinoma is the most feared etiology of postmenopausal bleeding and accounts for approximately 10–15% of the cases.
+It is a common incidence in 1 in 10 postmenopausal women who are above 55 years.

 The most common etiology of postmenopausal bleeding is endometrial polyps.
 These polyps are more common in patients with increased endometrial thickness.
 Up to 40% of the cases of postmenopausal bleeding are caused by endometrial polyps and increased endometrial thickness.
 Fortunately, this is a benign condition that can be treated easily.